 Local transportation in Ukhrul maybe a bit difficult.
 Due to not so good roads and lack of proper public transport, most of the aforementioned attractions are not easy to reach.
 You can hire cars from ukhrul but that can be costly.
 That is why, although I like going solo, I think it is better if you travel in a group here so that cost of the vehicle can be shared.

 Accomodation in Ukhrul

-Ukhrul has decent accomodation options for everyone.
+Ukhrul has decent accommodation options for everyone.
 I personally counted at least half a dozen hotels.
 I spent two nights at 25 Degree North, the fanciest place in Ukhrul.
-It is a new hotel with modern facilities and good view of the town and the hills.
+It is a new hotel with modern facilities and a good view of the town and the hills.
 Single rooms cost INR 600, double rooms a bit more.
 I also spent one night in Tiptop hotel, a comparatively less fancy but clean hotel for INR 400.
 Also, during the festival, there should be temporary camping facilities around the hills.

 Food in Ukhrul